Lèse-majesté in Norway: Case of Hol (1884)

 In 1884, Jon Gundersen Hol was arrested, accused of lèse majesté in his pamphlet Rifleringen (English: The Ring of Rifles).
 The pamphlet, published on 6 February, called upon semi-military personnel and other civilians possessing weapons to encircle and protect the Parliament in the case a coup d'état, thereby indirectly accusing King Oscar II of having such plans.
 On 8 February, samples of the pamphlet were confiscated by the police, and at the same time, the printer Nikolai Olsen was arrested.
 The apprehension of Jon Hol followed on 10 February.
 He remained in custody until 26 February, and on 11 May, he was charged for lèse majesté.
 Bjørnstjerne Bjørnson and Lars Holst faced the same charge.
 However, proceedings were stayed after the fall of the conservative government of Christian Selmer.

-Independence (1905-present)
+Independence (1905–present)

 1981 case

-In 1981, a protesting punk was charged with lèse majesté for throwing a tomato at, but failing to hit Queen Elizabeth II of the United Kingdom, who was in Oslo on her second state visit to Norway.
+In 1981, a protesting punk was charged with lèse majesté for throwing a tomato at, but failing to hit, Queen Elizabeth II, who was in Oslo during her second state visit to Norway.